adilmohak/django-lms/README.md

 </a>
 </div>

-# Support me with your mighty star ✨🤩
+# Useful?
+Give that star ⭐️ a click! 😊